pedrominicz/pedrominicz.github.io/unify.md

 Although not perfectly equal, the gardener defines these trees as equal: two branches, three leafs on the left branch, and no leafs on the right branch.

-Then, the friendly gardener asks if the following trees are equal:
+Then, the friendly gardener asks if the following trees are equal.

 ![](/sorry.png)